Andau: History

 Andau and all of present-day Burgenland belonged to the Kingdom of Hungary until 1921 as part of the historical county of Moson.
 The village was first mentioned in 1487 under the name Zantho (with modern orthography Szántó).
 In the late Middle Ages the village belonged to the Magyaróvár estate.
 Szántó was destroyed two times by the invading Ottoman army, first in 1529, later in 1683.

 The deserted village was re-settled in 1689 under the name Tarcsa.
 The first small Baroque chapel was built in 1747 and it was enlarged in the 19th and later in the 20th century.
 During the Hungarian Revolution of 1848 Tarcsa was plundered by Ban Josip Jelačić's troops.

 The traditional way-of-life was shaped by the usage of natural resources of the region.
 According to Vályi's description from the end of the 18th century: "There is reed and rush growing in the lakes and the latter is used in mat weawing.
 The peasants sell their hay produce in Vienne."

 According to a description from 1851: "Tarcsa or Andau is a German village in Moson county, near the Hanság, with 1037 Roman Catholic inhabitants and a parish church....
 The villagers earn much money from hay and cartage services.
 The squire is Archduke Charles."

 With the end of the First World War and the Treaties of St. Germain and Trianon, the territory was given to Austria, where it formed part of the new state of Burgenland.

 During the Hungarian revolution of 1956, 70,000 refugees escaped the communist regime by crossing the border from Hungary into Austria over a small wooden bridge, called the Brücke von Andau.
 This was memorialized by James A. Michener in his book The Bridge at Andau.
+The event was also commemorated with a large painting by Ferenc Daday showing Richard Nixon greeting refugees.
+It is now in the Richard Nixon Presidential Library and Museum.